fmodica/voiceleading/README.md

 # Voice Leading Class Library
-A voice leading algorithm which I developed for guitar (or any stringed instrument), written in C#.
+A voice leading algorithm for guitar (or any stringed instrument), written in C#.

-## Example Setup
+## Example
 You give it a starting guitar chord fingering, such as the following D min:

 ```